 Pat opened Slattery Auctions in 2000 which has grown to be a major auction house in New South Wales and Victoria selling a variety of items such trucks, machinery, ships, helicopters and planes.
 Some of Slattery Auctions' clients include, Westpac, Macquarie Bank, Department of Defence, BIS Industries (formerly Brambles) as well as many local government bodies and energy companies such as Ausgrid (formerly EnergyAustralia) and Essential Energy (Formerly Country Energy).

-Nick has worked in several different law firms since the late 1980's where he has practiced mainly in the field of employment law.
-Nick currently works for Stevens and Associates where he has been since 2004 providing high quality, reliable and professional legal advice in the areas of industrial disputes and employment matters.
+Nick has worked in several different large national and international law firms since the early 1990's where he has practiced exclusively in the field of employment law.
+Nick currently works for his own law firm Stevens & Associates Lawyers which he established in August 2004.
+Stevens & Associates provides high quality, reliable and professional legal advice in the areas of employment law, industrial relations and workplace health and safety matters.

-Nick has shared a passion for Rugby throughout his life, he was the founder for Hearts in Union, Rugby Foundation, Australia, a company that lives by its motto of 'Helping Rugby Help its Own'.
+Nick has shared a passion for Rugby throughout his life.
+In 2007, Nick was one of the founding Directors of Hearts in Union, Rugby Foundation Australia, a charity that that lives by its motto of 'Helping Rugby Help its Own'.
 The foundation is focused on making a real difference in the lives of beneficiaries, assisting players who have suffered severe spinal injuries playing rugby.
+Nick Chairs the Australian Rugby Foundation’s Welfare committee.

 Josephine is Principal and Co-Owner of Buildcorp, a privately owned mid-tier construction company.
 Buildcorp was established in 1990, with a staff of around 300 and annual revenue of $300 million.